ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

 * Vertical Fragmentation: breaks up tables.
 * This chapter felt dumb.
 I think we often just break up our DB by picking a datacenter closest to a client.

+## Ch4: Database Integration

+* This is about how to integrate disparate databases that weren't originally designed to work together.
+* Most of it is about using heuristics to try to find matchings of columns in different schemas.
+* Sounds ridiculous.
+* Useless chapter.

+## Ch5: Data and Access Control

+* View management
+    * Could be expensive to query virtual views.
+    * Talk about materialized views.
+    * Could be expensive to maintain.
+Immediate or deferred maintenance.
+    * If deferred, could either do it lazily (at read time), or periodically (at predefined intervals).
+    * Lazy means you always read correct data, but is more work.
+Periodically introduces stale views.
+    * Also mentions incremental update of views.
+This is a major performance win.
+    * If your view doesn't do anything too crazy, you can often update it with just the old version of the view and the "difference set"; rows that were added/removed/updated.
+    * If your view is more complicated, you may also need to use unchanged data in the base views.
+I expect that's the case for joins.
+    * If you need to requery the base relation across sites, that's going to be expensive.
+So different kinds of views may be more easily distributed.
+* Data Security
+    * Don't care about this.
+* Semantic Integrity Control
+    * Constraints are either checked after modification but before commit, or *pretested*, if it is possible to prove whether a constraint will be violated.
+    * Basically nothing of interest was said.
+Just that you probably need to do joins to test constraints.

+## Ch6: Query Processing

+* To pick a plan, we want to optimize either total cost, or response time.
+It might not be the same if more work can be even more parallelized, resulting in lower respose time for a query, but greater work.
+* Traditionally CPU and IO cost were considered, but we must add communication now.
+    * Traditionally we assume slow network, and ignore CPU and IO cost.
+    * But if network bandwidth is approximately equal to disk bandwidth, then we should weight all three factors.
+    * Even with high network bandwidth, transmission involves wrapping in a bunch of protocols which can be slow.
+    * IB, which can allow remote direct memory access (DMA), will further change planning.
+* Complexity:
+    * Typically, one relation operations can be done in `O(n)` time since it's a table scan.
+    * Two relation operations that require pairing by equality of some attributes (e.g., join, deduplication) is typical `O(n log n)` if you use a merge sorting approach.
+        * If you have enough memory, you can do it in `O(n)` with hash approach.
+* Lot of ways to plan a query, but an exhaustive search of (almost) all plans is typical because planning is low cost next to execution.
+    * Other approaches are randomized, such as iterative improvement.
+* Plans can be made statically (at query compilation time, using estimates from the DB), or dynamically.
+    * Dynamic planning means you could even optimize as you execute the query.
+    * But probably easiest just to do at start.
+* Planning can be decentralized.
+That might make sense if doing things dynamically, so that the site involved with an operation can decide how best to run it.
+* In wide area networks, can just consider communication cost.
+    * So you pick a strategy overall that minimizes communication.
+    * Then you let each site do whatever is most efficient using typical centralized algorithms.